Pratap Malla: Relation with Lalitpur and Bhaktapur

-He often fought with Lalitpur and Bhaktapur to annex them to his kingdom but could not succeed.
+Pratap Malla often fought with Lalitpur and Bhaktapur to annex them to his kingdom but could not succeed.
 He tried to play the kings of Lalitpur and Bhaktapur against each other.
 Sometimes he sided with Bhaktapur and posed a menace to Lalitpur.
 Sometimes he sided with Lalitpur and fell upon Bhaktapur.
 His main aim was to annex Lalitpur to Kathmandu.
 But his aim was not fulfilled as the king of Lalitpur had the king of Gorkha, Ram Shah, as his ally.
-Moreover, Shree Nivas, son of Siddhi Nara Singha was no less inferior to Pratap Malla in courage and diplomacy.
-In 1634 A.D., when Siddhi Nara Singha Malla was engaged in performing Koti Hom, Pratap Malla availing himself of the opportunity, made a surprise attack on Patan and conquered some of the places important from the strategic point of view.
-Dambar Shah, son of Ram Shah had come with a contingent to help Siddhi Nara Singh Malla, but his troops were waylaid and put to rout.
-Pratap Malla gave a lot of trouble to Narendra Malla, King of Bhaktapur.
-He made Narendra Malla pay tribute to him in the form of elephants.
-Later, again he sided with Shree Niwas Malla and laid a siege on Bhaktapur.
+Moreover, Srinivasa Malla, son of Siddhi Narasimha was no less inferior to Pratap Malla in courage and diplomacy.
+In 1634 A.D., when Siddhi Narasimha Malla was engaged in performing Koṭi Homa, Pratap Malla availing himself of the opportunity, made a surprise attack on Patan and conquered some of the places important from the strategic point of view.
+Dambar Shah, son of Ram Shah had come with a contingent to help Siddhi Narasimha Malla, but his troops were waylaid and put to rout.
+Pratap Malla gave a lot of trouble to Naresha Malla, King of Bhaktapur.
+He made Naresha Malla pay tribute to him in the form of elephants.
+Later, again he sided with Srinivasa Malla and laid a siege on Bhaktapur.
 He plundered Bhaktapur and carried away many valuables.
 But when Lalitpur sided with Bhaktapur, Pratap Malla signed a treaty with Bhaktapur.